Pay Early, Earn more

 Second, suppliers may not always choose to receive early payments, and this could lead to the Buyer’s treasury losing interest – since the earmarked funds could have been better utilized.

 Third, the real impact of a program is felt when a large number of suppliers are covered.
 But this requires close monitoring, which means investment in IT infrastructure and people.
 The additional costs could defeat the purpose of the process.
-Even when banks are willing to take over the Buyer’s payables, they may have have complex rules regarding payouts to non-clients, and this would disqualify smaller suppliers from joining the program.
+Even when banks are willing to take over the Buyer’s payables, they may have complex rules regarding payouts to non-clients, and this would disqualify smaller suppliers from joining the program.
 For the rest, the process and paperwork of disbursement can be equally cumbersome and time consuming.

 This combination of inconsistent usage, higher onboarding costs, low coverage, and low utilization, results in discounting programs being non-starters.